 This vegan baked pumpkin oatmeal is a tasty and healthy breakfast option.
-Full of pumpkin goodness, it’s a perfect for fall or anytime you want a delicious warm breakfast.
+Full of pumpkin goodness, it’s perfect for fall or anytime you want a delicious warm breakfast.

 Yes, I’m one of those “pumpkin people”.
-As soon as I feel a hint of fall in the air, all I think about is pumpkin; pumpkin pasta, pancakes, lattes, ice cream, pumpkin mac and cheese – basically anything that you can make pumpkin-flavored, I’m in.
+As soon as I feel a hint of fall in the air, all I think about are pumpkin recipes; pumpkin pasta, pancakes, lattes, ice cream, pumpkin mac and cheese – basically anything that you can make pumpkin-flavored, I’m in.
 Who’s with me?

 My friend actually came up with this idea after I was complaining how much I wanted to like regular oatmeal but just couldn’t get over the texture.
 She said, why not heat the oatmeal in a different way like baking it so it’s more firm?
 And it worked for me!